 Any clients who are submitting Form I-693 (Report of Medical Examination and Vaccination Record) after October 1, 2021 must prove that they’ve been vaccinated against COVID-19.
 This advisory applies to individuals who are applying for a green card or for an immigrant visa with the State Department.
 If the form is submitted prior to October 1, then proof of COVID vaccination will not be required.

-For proof of vaccination, the civil surgeon will physically review the following records:
+For proof of vaccination, which records will the civil surgeon need to physically review?

 - Vaccination record

 - Copy of medical chart written by a physician, or

 What are the exceptions to the vaccine requirement?

 - Children too young to get the vaccine

 - People with medical conditions preventing vaccinationg

 - Immigrants whose home nations don’t have vaccines

 COVID-19 Vaccine Requirements for Air Travel to U.S.

 Starting November 2021, all travelers to the United States will need to provide proof of COVID vaccination before boarding a plane, as well as a negative COVID test within 72 hours of departure time or proof of recovery from COVID-19 in the last 3 months.
 If you’re considering traveling to the U.S., you’ll need to make arrangements for getting vaccinated as soon as possible to ensure a smooth travel process.